SmithWillSuffice/ohanga-pai/content/blog/136_ai_copperfields.md

 is no debate about this, or you haven't understood the definition [FN-2](#fn2)).
 Thus any machine algorithm doing things "better than humans" (what does that mean?
 Just crunching numbers faster?
-Big deal, so what?!)
+Big deal, so what?!) is not a cause of any job losses.

 Second thing: the machines are certainly not thinking better than humans, since there is no thought involved in the running of the algorithm.
 Thought